AI Security & Red Teaming

 Implementation starts with threat modeling tied to the real workflow.
 We identify likely abuse paths, classify data, inspect tool authority, and decide where to place preventive versus detective controls.
 Then we red team the system, review the architecture, improve the control layer, and establish a regression process so mitigations survive the next release.

 We also think red teaming works best as a loop rather than a one-off event.
 Attack prompts, poisoned documents, and tool-misuse scenarios should be replayable in CI or release gating so the same failure does not quietly return after the next model or prompt update.
+This page becomes useful the moment AI security consulting stops being a nice intention and turns into AI red teaming services, AI security assessment for LLM, adversarial ML testing, model jailbreak testing, and prompt injection assessment.
+That is why FedRAMP AI and Secure Deployments, LLM Guardrails and Observability, and the broader Security and Penetration Testing page keep overlapping here, and why RiSoft and the secure knowledge case study belong in the body rather than waiting politely at the end.

 Evaluation / metrics